Enid (The Walking Dead): Season 6

 She often sneaks out of the safe zone.
 Eventually, Carl follows her out, but she sneaks back in away from him.
 Ron explains to Carl that she arrived alone and that it took her a while to speak to the other kids.
 Carl continues to follow her outside, which she quickly realizes.
 Despite her uneasiness with him stalking her, she lets him accompany her as she keeps up the survival skills she used to travel before she arrived in Alexandria.
 Carl also seems to have developed a crush on Enid, but appears too timid to pursue it, given his resistance to even hold her hand for more than one second.
 Enid finally tells Carl that she is the last survivor of her family; they were attacked and only she came out safe, traveling alone until she came across Alexandria.
 The sentimental bond of Enid to Carl is developed, when Enid pleads with Carl to join the group on his journey to take Maggie to the Hilltop Colony for medical treatment.
 Carl refuses and locks her in the armory.
 Enid screams at Carl, asking what will happen if Carl and the others do not return.
 "Just survive somehow," he says, echoing her personal mantra.

 Season 7

 She helps Maggie during her pregnancy and wanted to go on the trip to the Hilltop Colony, but Carl traps her in a cupboard in fear of losing her.
+When Negan and the Saviors arrive in Alexandria for their "offering", she encounters a Savior named David who has her green balloons which she pleads for him to give it back to her; David then taunts and sexually harasses Enid by touching her cheek in which he forces her to repeatedly say "Please" while Carl, who is unable to intervene has to angrily and helplessly watch him bully her as she says the word twice.
+Satisfied by this, David drops the balloons before letting her off with a warning to be careful next time.
 After learning of the deaths of Glenn and Abraham, Enid travels to the Hilltop with Carl.
 She and Carl share their first kiss and Enid begs Carl to not travel to the Sanctuary, but he doesn't give in.
 When at the Oceanside, Enid asks Carl what it's like to kill somebody, anticipating she will have to do it soon.
 In the Season 7 finale, Enid arrives at Alexandria with Maggie, Jesus, and the other Hilltop residents to join the battle against the Scavengers and the Saviors.